The Metals Company fully abandons plan for deep sea mining licence through International Seabed Authority

 Deep Blue League sought to ascertain how the move would affect any actual financial arrangements with Nauru or Tonga but the question was not picked up for a response by the conference call moderator.

-Previous filings with the U.S. Securities and Exchange Commission disclosed that under a formalised sponsorship agreement in 2017 between NORI, the Government of Nauru, and the Nauru Seabed Minerals Authority, TMC is obligated to pay Nauru a seabed mineral recovery fee based on the volume of poly-metallic nodules extracted, once a minimum recovery threshold is reached.
+Previous filings with the U.S. Securities and Exchange Commission (SEC) disclosed that under a formalised sponsorship agreement in 2017 between NORI, the Government of Nauru, and the Nauru Seabed Minerals Authority, TMC was obligated to pay Nauru a seabed mineral recovery fee based on the volume of poly-metallic nodules extracted, once a minimum recovery threshold is reached.

-TMC's US applications for an exploitation licence and additional exploration licences cover areas of the CCZ already known to the company and there is an additional area outside of its current exploratory zone added to the list under review by NOAA.
+There is an additional area outside of its current exploratory zone added to the list under review by NOAA.

 However Barron sought to reassure that the new area does not overlap with any of the seabed licences held by other countries through the ISA.

 We haven't released a map of the exact area yet- we will very soon.
 But the additional area is very complimentary to the NORI and TOML ground - it is area not claimed by any other sovereign.
 We feel that's important - while there is ability to lay claim over ground that is currently under licence through the ISA by other countries, we made a deliberate plan not to do that.
 We have support of Tonga and Nauru in our efforts.
+But we wanted to make sure any additional ground that we did apply for would not have a competing claim over it.
+So, I can’t tell you specifically where but it makes a beautiful mining unit, and I can’t wait to share more detail on it.

-"The US isn't claiming any ground in international waters.
+The US isn't claiming any ground in international waters.
 This is not a question of overlap.
 Through DSHMRA and NOAA regulations, the US is merely regulating the free activities of its citizens in international waters in accordance with any law that would apply to its citizens under freedom of the high seas.
 Just as it would apply to someone on a fishing boat.

-"While the US does voluntarily abide by certain aspects of UNCLOS, it has never contradicted its original understanding of deep sea mining as a freedom of the high seas "
+While the US does voluntarily abide by certain aspects of UNCLOS, it has never contradicted its original understanding of deep sea mining as a freedom of the high seas.

 As TMC waits to hear from NOAA by end of June on whether its application meets the basic compliance test before being fully reviewed, the TMC CEO was full of praise about dealing with the Americans.